Pre-Order HOSTL Book

 Definitely!
-We’re looking forward to the release of the book (planned for winter 2018).
-Once the book is printed, we plan to make it available in local St. Louis retailers as well.
+Once the book is printed, we plan to make it available in local St. Louis and regional retailers as well.

 Who’s making money off of this?

 No one person.
 Humans of St. Louis is a 501(c)(3) nonprofit organization, which exists to tell the stories of people in St. Louis.
 The money raised in the Kickstarter campaign will primarily pay for printing and distribution of the book, and secondarily for the book’s writing, design, editing, and support (such as marketing and fundraising).
-HOSTL has one Lead Storyteller and will start to grow its volunteer board and recruit and train new storytellers in the near future.
-While working to see the mission of storytelling grow in the St. Louis region, and they are supported by the money coming into HOSTL through print sales, commissioned work, and giving presentations about the work.
+HOSTL has one Lead Storyteller and four team Storytellers a volunteer board and a volunteer editing team.
+While working to see the mission of storytelling grow in the St. Louis region, they are supported by the money coming into HOSTL through print sales, commissioned work, and giving presentations about the work.

 In addition, we’ll be donating a portion of book sales (not the Kickstarter funds) to places that address the type of needs we’ve seen often from our featured Humans who are experiencing unfortunate circumstances like food insecurity, homelessness, and lack of healthcare.
 Our first organization will be PotBangerz, a St. Louis based 501(c)(3) family of community leaders who fight injustice by uplifting the community, meeting nutritional needs, helping unhoused families navigate their way to permanent housing, and advocating for them when they need it the most.